h2ohyukhyuk/asio_example/README.md

 ## Introduction
-This Boost ASIO example shows how to communicate images and some information between host and clients.
+This Boost ASIO example shows how to communicate images and some information between host and clients via tcp socket.
+Clients try to re-connect to server every 5 seconds.
+Clients send 4 JPEG compressed QVGA images to server every 50ms.
+Sever echos all received images to all clients.

 ## Perequisites
   - OS